browserengineering/book/book/html.md

 the structure is shown in Figure 1.

 [^1]: In reality there are other types of nodes too, like comments,
-    doctypes, and `CDATA` sections, and processing instructions.
+    doctypes, `CDATA` sections, and processing instructions.
 There are even some deprecated types!

 ::: {.center}